Business SMS Now Requires Registration

 Call to Action!

-If you use SMS for business and you're not registered yet (or you're not sure), contact J.D.
+If you use SMS for business and you're not registered (or you're not sure), contact J.D.
 Fox Micro.